fergusio/cs109-2015/README.md

 Moving on to the [Lecture 2](https://github.com/khalido/cs109-2015/blob/master/Lectures/02-DataScraping.ipynb) & its [quiz notebook](https://github.com/khalido/cs109-2015/blob/master/Lectures/02-DataScrapingQuizzes.ipynb), this goes through some more pandas and data scraping web pages and parsing them.

+I made a couple of notebooks

+- [movielens notebook for basic pandas](https://github.com/khalido/cs109-2015/blob/master/movielens.ipynb) workflow of downloading a zip file, extracting it and putting into pandas dataframes and doing some q&a
+- [twitter notebook](https://github.com/khalido/cs109-2015/blob/master/twitter.ipynb) - basic usage of twitter api and doing something with tweets

 **Lecture 3** ([slides](https://github.com/khalido/cs109-2015/blob/master/Lectures/03-EDA.pdf), [video](https://matterhorn.dce.harvard.edu/engage/player/watch.html?id=a4e81697-fd86-415c-9b29-c14ea7ec15f2)):

  - ask a q, get data to answer it, explore & check data, then model it and finally communicate and visualize the results.